Arrears and dealing with debt

 If your name is the only name on the tenancy agreement, then you are responsible for paying the whole of the rent.
 If you have a joint tenancy agreement, then each tenant is equally liable for paying the rent.
 If one joint tenant does not pay, then the other tenants are responsible for paying her/his share as well as their own.

-Arrears due to Housing Benefit
+Arrears due to benefit delays

 Has your claim been filled in properly?

 A claim for housing benefit might be delayed if you don’t provide all the information the council asks for.
 You should sign and date all your forms and provide all the information the council asks for as soon as possible, and no later than four weeks after they ask.
 If you are having problems completing the form, an adviser in your area can help you.
 Use our checklist to make sure you have given in everything they need.